 Some of the furniture, such as the dining chairs in the harem and selamlik, were carved by Sultan Abdülhamit II during the six years he was imprisoned here until he died in 1918.

 After her stay in 1869, Empress Eugénie was so impressed with what she saw when she stayed here in 1869, that she had the windows copied in the Tuileries Palace in Paris.

 Ottoman banner and flag at Beylerbeyi Palace Museum, Istanbul

-It is open Tuesday-Wednesday and Friday-Sunday between 9am-5pm.
-The Beylerbeyi Palace price for admission is 20TL.
+It is open Tuesday-Wednesday and Friday-Sunday between 9 am - 6 pm.
+The Beylerbeyi Palace Museum price for admission is 60 TL per person.